 As we begin to learn about our Energy Body, one of the first and very important concepts has to do with our 'Energy Gates'.
 In learning about our Energy Gates, first we must understand, we have two types or qualities of Energy Gates – these are the Inner Gates and the Outer Gates.

-During Tao Breath Work you shall look as if you were doing nothing on the outside, yet all things within the body are changing & transforming on the inside;
+During the practice of Taoist Breath Work you shall look as if you were doing nothing on the outside, yet all things within the body are changing and transforming on the inside;

-leading you to a state of Nothingness,Tranquility and Complete Emptiness.
+leading you to an internal state of Stillness,,Tranquility and Complete Emptiness.

 The situation shall come naturally through the proper practice of Tao Breath Training; without your consciousness being involved.